Spahn Ranch

-Spahn Ranch, also known as the Spahn Movie Ranch, was a 55-acre (22.3 ha) movie ranch in Los Angeles, California.
+Spahn Ranch, also known as the Spahn Movie Ranch, was a 55-acre (22.26 hectare) movie ranch in Los Angeles, California.
 For a period it was used as a ranch, dairy farm and later movie set during the era of westerns.
 After a decline in use for filming by the 1950s, its owner George Spahn established a stable for renting horses for riding on the varied acres.
-It became known in the late 20th century as the primary headquarters of Charles Manson and his cult followers, the "Manson Family", for much of 1968 and 1969.
-They were notorious for the Tate-LaBianca murders of August 1969.
+It became known in the late 20th century as the primary headquarters of Charles Manson and his cult followers, the "Manson Family", for much of 1967 and 1968.
+They were notorious for the Tate–LaBianca murders of August 1969.

 The entrance to the historic ranch was originally at 12000 Santa Susana Pass Road (street numbers have since been changed) of the Simi Hills and Santa Susana Mountains above Chatsworth, California.
 It is no longer in use.
-After Spahn's death and a wildfire that destroyed the main ranch house and outbuildings, the land was incorporated into the Santa Susana Pass State Historic Park.
+After Spahn's death and a wildfire that destroyed the main ranch house and outbuildings, the land was incorporated into Santa Susana Pass State Historic Park.

 History

 1880s–1968: Initial ownership and movie ranch

-Beginning in the 1880s, a piece of land, including what would later become the Spahn Ranch, became homestead of Mexican immigrant Dionisio Sánchez and Indianan James R. Williams, along with their families.
+Beginning in the 1880s, a piece of land, including what would later become the Spahn Ranch, became the homestead of Mexican immigrant Dionisio Sánchez and Hoosier James R. Williams, along with their families.

 The property was purchased in 1928 by Sharon M. Atkins and in 1947 by couple Lee and Ruth McReynolds.
 Lee built some movie sets next to his trading post on the property to catch some overflow from the Iverson Movie Ranch.
 With mountainous terrain, boulder-strewn scenery and an "old Western town" set, Spahn Ranch was a suitable filming site for westerns and had been used mostly for B movies and TV series.

 In 1953, McReynolds sold the site to dairy farmer George Spahn, and it became known as the Spahn Ranch.
 He continued to allow some filming there.
 Much of the information reported about specific productions filmed there is unreliable.
 The rumor that the location was used for the film Duel in the Sun (1946) is now known to be false.
 Among the productions said to have been filmed at Spahn Ranch are The Lone Ranger with Clayton Moore, and several episodes of the Bonanza television series.
 Spahn Ranch is also often cited as the filming location for the B-movie The Creeping Terror (1964).

 After the decline of filming and his dairy business, Spahn added more sets and rental horses.
 The ranch became popular among locals as a place to go horseback riding.
 By the late 1960s, however, the ranch became almost deserted.